ApiLogicServer/Docs/docs/Sample-Integration.md

 ### Declare Logic

-Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
+Such logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
 API Logic server provides **spreadsheet-like rules** that dramatically simplify and accelerate logic development.

 Rules are declared in Python, simplified with IDE code completion.
-The screen below shows the 5 rules for **Check Credit Logic.**
+The screen below shows the 5 rules for our **Check Credit Logic** noted in the initial diagram.

 The `apply_customizations` process above has simulated the process of using your IDE to declare logic in `logic/declare_logic.sh`.